Azure/azure-powershell/src/Compute/Compute.Autorest/docs/Remove-AzVMRunCommand.md

 # Remove-AzVMRunCommand

 ## SYNOPSIS
-Remove run command from the VM
+The operation to delete the run command.

 ## SYNTAX